-Due to schedule overlaps in our Performing Diaspora and Artists Residency programs we are canceling the Summer 2014 cycle of ARC.
+Due to schedule overlaps in our Performing Diaspora and Artists Residency programs and our move to our new home we are canceling the Summer 2014 and Winter 2015 cycles of ARC.
 Please sign up for our mailing list to stay alerted to our next proposal opportunity.

 About the program